ory/go-acc/README.md

 Flags:
-      --covermode string   Which code coverage mode to use (default "atomic") -o, --output string      Location for the output file (default "coverage.txt") -t, --toggle             Help message for toggle
+      --covermode string   Which code coverage mode to use (default "atomic") --ignore strings     Will ignore packages that contains any of these strings -o, --output string      Location for the output file (default "coverage.txt") -t, --toggle             Help message for toggle